 Currumbin RSL is proud to initiate the project called Australia Remembers.
-This project is a program of events, Veteran fundraising activities and online remembrance activities set around remembrance events including ANZAC Day with a focus on commemorating between 2014 – 2018.
+This project is a program of events, Veteran fundraising activities and Remembrance activities set around Remembrance events including ANZAC Day with a focus on the commemoration between 2014 – 2018.

 The Centenary of ANZAC 2014 to 2018 is the most important period of commemoration for Australians.
 This period marks 100 years since Australia’s involvement in the First World War, the ANZAC Centenary is a time to honour the sacrifice and service contributed by our original ANZACs, and the many of Australian servicemen and women who have defended and continue to defend our values and freedoms, in wars, conflicts and peace operations throughout a century of service.

 This period marks 100 years since the fateful day when many Australian and New Zealand soldiers lost their lives on the shores of Gallipoli.
 This day is recognised for its historical significance and also the part it played in shaping a new nation.